Frequently Asked Questions

 - What are the system requirements for MLabsCONNECT?

-- The requirements include: Print Control (MeadCoScriptX); Microsoft Windows 7 or later; Microsoft Internet Explorer 9 or later; MLabsCONNECT must be designated a “trusted site” and pop-up blockers must be disabled.
+- The requirements include: Silent Print Service(SPS); Microsoft Windows 10 or later; and pop-up blockers should be disabled for the website.

 - Does MLabsCONNECT cost anything?

 - MLabs provides the portal access for free.
 The client is responsible to any cost associated with system requirements or internet-enabled computers to access MLabsCONNECT.

 - Supplies can be ordered by calling Client Services at 800-862-7284, or filling out a supply requisition request and faxing it to734-936-0755.

 - Does it cost anything to order supplies?